Juuse Saros: 2023–2024

 After failing to qualify for the playoffs, the Predators re-signed Lankinen as Saros' backup netminder and also acquired various veteran players in the offseason including Ryan O'Reilly and Luke Schenn.
 Following his 163rd NHL win against the Philadelphia Flyers on 21 December 2023, Saros surpassed Tomáš Vokoun for second place on the franchises all-time win list.
 He later bested Rinne's franchise record by recording a point for the Predators (win or overtime loss) through 14 consecutive games.
 From 17 February to 26 March, Saros maintained a 12-0-2 record with a 1.76 GAA and a .936 SV%.
 His efforts also helped the Predators set a new franchise record by failing to lose in regulation through 17 consecutive games.
 Saros finished the regular-season with a 35-24-5 record and set a record for the second-most career wins in franchise history.
 He subsequently placed fifth in Vezina Trophy voting.
 Saros then started all six games of the Predators first-round series.
 On 1 July 2024, Saros signed an eight-year, $61.92 million contract extension with the Predators.

+International play

+He represented Finland at the 2026 Winter Olympics and won a bronze medal.